cloudshiftinc/kotlin-cdk-wrapper/README.md

 For the core DSL add this dependency to your Gradle script:

-`implementation("io.cloudshiftdev.awscdk-dsl-kotlin:dsl:0.7.0")`
+`implementation("io.cloudshiftdev.kotlin-cdk-wrapper:kotlin-cdk-wrapper:0.7.1")`

 Alternately, to use the extensions (recommended), use this dependency instead:

-`implementation("io.cloudshiftdev.awscdk-dsl-kotlin:dsl-extensions:0.7.0")`
+`implementation("io.cloudshiftdev.kotlin-cdk-wrapper:kotlin-cdk-wrapper-extensions:0.7.1")`

 # Extensions

-The `dsl-extensions` module provides several DSL extensions to further smooth out the CDK experience:
+The `kotlin-cdk-wrapper-extensions` module provides several DSL extensions to further smooth out the CDK experience:

 ## IAM